-If it doesn't start right away, hold your key in START for about three to five seconds at a time until your engine starts.
-Wait about 15 seconds between each try to help avoid draining your battery or damaging your starter.
+2. If it doesn't start within 10 seconds, hold your key in START for about 10 seconds at a time until your engine starts.
+Wait about 15 seconds between each try.

 3. If your engine still won't start (or starts but then stops), it could be flooded with too much gasoline.
 Try pushing your accelerator pedal all the way to the floor and holding it there as you hold the key in START for about three seconds.
-If the vehicle starts briefly but then stops again, do the same thing, but this time keep the pedal down for five or six seconds.
-This clears the extra gasoline from the engine.
+If the vehicle starts briefly but then stops again, do the same thing.
+This time keep the pedal down for five or six seconds to clear the extra gasoline from the engine.
 After waiting about 15 seconds, repeat the normal starting procedure.

 Your engine is designed to work with the electronics in your vehicle.
 If you add electrical parts or accessories, you could change the way the engine operates.
 Before adding electrical equipment, check with your dealer.
 If you don't, your engine might not perform properly.
-If you ever have to have your vehicle towed, see the part of this manual that tells how to do it without damaging your vehicle.
-See "Towing